What Your Toothache Could Be Telling You

 • Gum disease

-You can even develop pain in your teeth because of a sinus or ear infection.
+You can even develop tooth pain because of a sinus or ear infection.

 Here are some home remedies that can ease your pain if you’re unable to see your dental provider immediately:

-• Gently floss the area that hurts and then rinse your mouth with warm water to remove any pieces of food that may be stuck between your teeth.
+• Gently floss the area that hurts, and then rinse your mouth with warm water to remove any pieces of food stuck between your teeth.

-• Toothaches usually make your teeth more sensitive, so steer clear of substances that are too hot or cold.
+• Toothaches make your teeth more sensitive, so avoid too-hot or cold substances.

 Home remedies aside, let’s dive deeper into the causes of toothaches and what exactly you might be dealing with: